epwalsh/obsidian.nvim/README.md

 #### Completion

 obsidian.nvim will set itself up as an nvim-cmp source automatically when you enter a markdown buffer within your vault directory, you do **not** need to specify this plugin as a cmp source manually.

+Note that in order to trigger completion for tags *within YAML frontmatter* you still need to type the "#" at the start of the tag. obsidian.nvim will remove the "#" when you hit enter on the tag completion item.

 #### Syntax highlighting